From Pilgrims to Pirates to Patriots: Digging for History in Southeastern New England

 Northgate, Blackstone Valley Historical Society, 1873 Old Louisquisset Pike, Lincoln, RI 02865

-Exhibit: Dan Bethel, member of the Blackstone Valley Historical Society, will be showing his collection of ephemera relating to Lincoln’s branch of the Aldrich family.
+Exhibit: Dan Bethel, member of the Blackstone Valley Historical Society, will be showing his collection of ephemera relating to William Aldrich of the Lincoln branch of the Aldrich family.

 1873 Old Louisquisset Pike (Route 246), Lincoln, RI